pdmack/openshift-trtis/README.md

 `mkdir -p /tmp/trtis-models && chmod 777 /tmp/trtis-models`

-Download the models and copy them to the local storage
+Download the models and copy them to the local storage.
+This step and the following may be modified to suit available PV or StorageClass options.

 `sh fetch_models.sh && cp -R model_repository/* /tmp/trtis-models`